natsatra/natsatra.github.io/src/content/projects/portfolio.md

 tags: ['Astro JS', 'CSS', 'Markdown']
 ---

+# Mathangi's portfolio — docs as code, demonstrated

 My technical writing portfolio, live at [natsatra.github.io](https://natsatra.github.io).

 This site is more than a list of work samples — it's a working demonstration of the docs-as-code workflow I use professionally.
-Every page is Markdown under version control, validated against a schema, linted for prose style, and shipped through CI.
-The repository itself is part of the portfolio.
+Every page is Markdown under version control, validated against a schema, linted for prose style using Vale, and shipped through CI.
+The repository itself is part of my writing portfolio.

 ## How this demonstrates docs as code